-- As per BDCB Capital Adequacy framework, off balance sheet exposures are converted, by applying a credit conversion factor ("CCF"), into equivalent credit exposures; - Intangible assets such as Goodwill are deducted from Capital and not taken under credit risk weighted assets; - Commercial subsidiaries are completely deconsolidated and only the investments at cost, in those entities, are considered for the risk weight purposes; reserves and retained earnings in these companies are deducted from the group capital; - Under the comprehensive credit risk mitigation approach, eligible collaterals are considered; and - General provisions are not netted off against financing but used as Tier 2 capital up to 1.25% of Credit RWA. - For marketable securities, BIBD perform its valuation of its securities by using the marked-tomarket approached by subscribing to Bloomberg data license service.
-The maintenance of the independent price is under the purview of the risk management middle office and where the unit is responsible to ensure that the price is retrieve on a daily basis. - As of FY2022, BIBD does not have a valuation adjustment reserve for valuing trading position as there is an absent of a trading book.
+- As per BDCB Capital Adequacy framework, off balance sheet exposures are converted, by applying a credit conversion factor ("CCF"), into equivalent credit exposures; - Intangible assets such as Goodwill are deducted from Capital and not taken under credit risk weighted assets; - Commercial subsidiaries are completely deconsolidated and only the investments at cost, in those entities, are considered for the risk weight purposes; reserves and retained earnings in these companies are deducted from the group capital; - Under the comprehensive credit risk mitigation approach, eligible collaterals are considered; and - General provisions are not netted off against financing but used as Tier 2 capital up to 1.25% of Credit RWA. - For marketable securities, BIBD performs its valuation of its securities by using the marked-tomarket approached by subscribing to Bloomberg data license service by way of automation.
+The maintenance of the independent price is under the purview of the risk management middle office and where the unit is responsible to ensure that the price is retrieve on a daily basis, by performing sanity check by comparing the price in the system against on the screen in Bloomberg. - As of FY2023, BIBD does not use a marked-to-model valuation and does not have a valuation adjustment reserve for valuing trading position as there is an absent of a trading book.